isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/exchange-online-archiving-service-description/compliance-and-security-features.md

 ### <a name="encryption-smime-and-pgp"></a>Chiffrement : S/MIME et PGP

-L'Archivage Exchange Online stocke les messages Secure/Multipurpose Internet Mail Extensions (S/MIME).
-Toutefois, l'Archivage Exchange Online n'héberge pas les fonctionnalités S/MIME ou les clés publiques, et ne fournit ni référentiel de clés, ni gestion des clés, ni services d'annuaire de clés car tous ces services sont liés à l'infrastructure Exchange sur site.
+Exchange Online Archiving will store Secure/Multipurpose Internet Mail Extensions (S/MIME) messages.
+However, Exchange Online Archiving does not host S/MIME functions or host the public keys, nor does it provide key repository, key management, or key directory services because all of these services attach to the on-premises Exchange infrastructure.

 De même, l'Archivage Exchange Online stocke les messages chiffrés à l'aide de solutions de chiffrement tierces côté client telles que Pretty Good Privacy (PGP).

 ### <a name="information-rights-management"></a>Gestion des droits relatifs à l’information

-L'Archivage Exchange Online ne fournit pas de services de Gestion des droits relatifs à l'information (IRM), mais les administrateurs peuvent utiliser des services AD RMS (Active Directory Rights Management Services).
-Si un serveur AD RMS est déployé, Outlook peut communiquer directement avec ce serveur, en permettant aux utilisateurs de composer et de lire les messages protégés par IRM.
-Si l'interopérabilité entre le serveur AD RMS et l'environnement Exchange sur site est configurée, les utilisateurs pourront composer et lire les messages protégés par IRM.
+Exchange Online Archiving does not provide hosted Information Rights Management (IRM) services, but administrators can use on-premises Active Directory Rights Management Services (AD RMS).
+If an AD RMS server is deployed, Outlook can communicate directly with that server, enabling users to compose and read IRM-protected messages.
+If interoperability between the AD RMS server and the on-premises Exchange environment is configured, users will be able to compose and read IRM-protected messages.

 #### <a name="support-for-irm-in-outlook-on-the-web"></a>Prise en charge d’IRM dans Outlook sur le Web